ywan328/Business_Intelligence/Recommand_system/lesson_1/README.md

-Introduction of BI and Recommendation System, include a tiny project: Buyer Attrition
+Introduction of BI and Recommendation System, include a tiny project: employee Attrition